popsim-consortium/demes-spec/docs/specification.md

 the next by self-fertilisation or cloning of an individual.
 Selfing and cloning rates take values between zero and one, and their sum must be less than one.

-:::{warning}Selfing and cloning rate definitions may change.
+:::{warning} Selfing and cloning rate definitions may change.
 See related issues
 [here](https://github.com/popsim-consortium/demes-spec/issues/33) and
 [here](https://github.com/popsim-consortium/demes-spec/issues/43).